sc-ventures/cloudbreak-documentation/docs/gcp-data.md

 ### Prerequisites

 Access to Google Cloud Storage is via a service account.
-The service account that you provide to Cloudbreak must have the project-wide **Owner** role:
+The service account that you provide to Cloudbreak for GCS data access must have the project-wide **Owner** role:

 <a href="../images/cb_gcp-data-sa01.png" target="_blank" title="click to enlarge"><img src="../images/cb_gcp-data-sa01.png" width="550" title="GCP Console"></a>